-The State Corporation "Roscosmos" intends to send two spacecraft to the Moon as part of the exploration of Earth's satellite.
+The Roscosmos State Corporation intends to send two spacecraft to the Moon as part of the exploration of Earth's satellite.
 The landing site for them will be determined by "Luna-26", its launch is in 2027.

-Plans for backup spacecraft, which were already announced in December 2023, were confirmed for implementation by the head of "Roscosmos".
+Plans for backup spacecraft, which were already announced in December 2023, were confirmed for implementation by the head of Roscosmos.
 In a behind-the-scenes conversation with a representative of the TASS news agency, he replied that there is progress on the issue of creating and launching two spacecraft instead of one.

 Everything is moving as I said in December.
 As I said in December, those are the plans - we will launch.

-"Luna-27a" and "Luna-27b" will have to avoid the disaster that happened with "Luna-25".
+"Luna-27a" and "Luna-27b" will have to avoid the catastrophe that happened with "Luna-25".
 If one spacecraft does not land, the second will perform the scientific tasks of the mission, and the work of scientists will not stop, as happened now, when there was only one spacecraft.

-If the first of the twin spacecraft lands successfully, the second can be sent to the Moon's North Pole or to its far side.
+If the first of the twin spacecraft lands successfully, the second can be sent to the Moon's North Pole or its far side.

 "Luna-25"